-CBD, short for cannabidiol, has amazed the world over the past few years.
-This miracle compound has stopped epileptic seizures, calmed psychotic patients, and soothes those in chronic pain.
-But, what is it and how does it work?
+Cannabidiol (CBD) came out to the world in a big way after this simple plant chemical stopped an epileptic seizure in its tracks on U.S. national television.
+In the time since, many enthusiasts have realized that this miracle compound can stop spasms, calm anxiety, and soothe those in chronic pain.
+But, what is CBD and how does it work?
 How is it different from THC?
-These are great questions, and everyone should know the answer.
 To help you become more familiar with the cannabinoid here is everything you need to know about CBD.

 What is cannabidiol (CBD)?

 Cannabidiol (CBD) is one of the most prevalent chemical compounds in the cannabis plant.
 Unlike the more famous molecule, tetrahydrocannabinol (THC), CBD is completely nonpsychoactive.